-- Motor units supplying FT fibers are larger than those supplying ST fibers; thus, FT motor units can recruit more fibers. - ST fibers have high aerobic endurance and are suited to low-intensity endurance activities. - FT fibers are better for anaerobic or explosive activities.
+- Motor units supplying FT fibers are larger (e.g., more fibers per motor neuron) than those supplying ST fibers; thus, FT motor units can recruit more fibers. - ST fibers have high aerobic endurance and are suited to low-intensity endurance activities. - FT fibers are better for anaerobic or explosive activities.

-The All-Or-None-Response
+All-Or-None-Response